 Bachelor of Science (BS): Forensic Psychology Degree Overview

 Students applying to a B.S. in Forensic Psychology program may be asked to submit high school transcripts or General Educational Development (GED) scores.
-Applicant may also be required to take the SAT or the American College Testing (ACT) examinations.
+Applicants may also be required to take the SAT or ACT.

 Students of this program engage in the study of human behavior and mental processes, and they gain skills in statistical analysis and research.
 Course topics in a forensic psychology program may include:

 - Family counseling

 Individuals who graduate from a Bachelor of Science in Forensic Psychology degree program may choose to pursue careers in mental health institutions, jails or prisons, state hospitals or juvenile detention centers.
 Job titles may include:

 - Juvenile corrections officer